ICDM2023-SubgroupTE/SubgroupTE/README.md

 The dictionary structure of the synthetic data.

-It consists of keys such as 'X', 'T', 'Y', and 'TE', and their corresponding values are represented as lists.
+It consists of keys such as 'X', 'T', 'Y', and 'TE', and their corresponding values are represented as lists.

 Data
-|-- 'X': [...]
+|-- 'X': [...]
 |-- 'T': [...]
 |-- 'Y': [...]
 |-- 'TE': [...]